-The initial 40 days+ after delivery is of immense importance.
-Both mother and the baby need special attention and care.
+The initial 40 days+ after delivery are of immense importance.
+Both the mother and baby need special attention and care.
 Ayurveda explains in great detail methods for mother care and baby up-bringing at this vital postpartum time which determines the future health of the newly arrived guest.
 Here is a detailed post natal care plan.

 Immediate Vata and Hormonal Imbalance

 After birth, the mother’s hormones are usually erratic.
 Vata, which governs the nervous system and movement (movement of body fluids, neurotransmitters, hormones, blood and lymph circulation, elimination of wastes) in the body immensely increases.
 This is because all of a sudden after womb evacuation a vacuum of space has manifested (vata is predominately space).

 Mum needs deep rejuvenation & strength to provide the baby with much required immunity, strength, pure and nutritious breast milk and of course, love.

 To help mothers achieve optimal physical, metal and emotional health, we have formulated a post-natal care plan that starts after birth and can continue until the baby becomes a young child.

 This post-natal care plan is detailed.
 Choose which aspects you want to implement, but note the essential recommendations.